Illinois Court Records

 Is Expungement The Same As Sealing Court Records In Illinois?

 No, expunging a court record is different from sealing court records in Illinois.
-Sealing and expungement of criminal records are two different options that remove these records from public view.
+Sealing and expungement of criminal records are two other options that remove these records from public view.

 When a court orders a record expunged, it is as though the activity never occurred.
 The charge or case is erased from any public records database where it was previously stored.
-It would seem like the case defendants are no longer guilty of the charge.
-If a person were arrested or charged after expungement, it would look like it never happened.
-They are now able to answer employment questions etc. as though the case never existed.
-It is more or less like changing history.
+It may seem that the defendants in the case are no longer guilty of the charge.
+If a person were arrested or charged after expungement, they would be treated as a first-time offender (as applicable to the situation).
+They may answer employment questions, etc., as though the case never existed.
+It may be considered the equivalent of changing history.

 Examples of these employers are: